ItsZiroy/ml-docker/README.md

 ## 2. How to Setup
 ### Clone this Repository
-Clone this repository and go into the root directory of the repository.
+Clone this repository and go into the root directory of the repository by typing the following commands in a terminal:

 ```
 git clone https://github.com/uma-pi1/ml-docker
 cd ml-docker
 ```

+Alternatively, you can click on the "Code" button on the top right of this page and click "Download ZIP".
+Then you need to decompress the ZIP file into a new folder.

 ### Pull and Start the Docker Container
-With an installed Docker environment and a started engine you can now run the Docker container.
+With an installed Docker environment and a started engine you can now run the Docker container by typing the following command in a terminal on the folder where you have this downloaded repository:

 **Note: The first time you are running this command it will take some time depending on your notebook and internet connection.**
 **It will only take that long the first time you run this command.
 All following start-ups should be quick.**